barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 "python-requests/2.27.1"
 ```

-The AWSPowerShell Windows-Fanboy was a little wired in that list - but used a very interresting way to validate the tokens (more info below)
+The AWSPowerShell Windows-Fanboy was a little wired in that list - but used a very interesting way to validate the tokens (more info below)

 ### Top IPs of the token validators
 As shown on the world map above, the callers came from the US, Denmark and Indonesia.
 You can use the GeoIP Package (Python) to drill down on the IP addresses or use the provided geo data from the JSON.